zeke/ms-build-2019-talk/README.md

 Close your eyes

-Think about the next things you wanna check out or do to advance your team on its open source journey.
+Think about the next steps in your open source journery.

 - Are you going to reach out to someone new?
 - Are you going to add documentation?
 - Are you thinking about ways to improve your communication with OSS contributors?
- - Are you focusing on the scale?
+- Are you focusing on scaling?
 - Are you ready to try some new tools to automate your workflows?

 Now: Take out your phone or your notebook or your steno pad.

 ## Audience participation ideas